 What is the best thing about a naked cake?
 You get the best of both worlds, cake, and frosting and yet, not too much frosting.
-To some of us its a big deal.
+To some of us it's a big deal.
 I do love frosting and I love cake but not overly loaded with frosting.

-In fact, years ago when I started my very first customer complain about a cake was that it had less frosting.
-Since then, I’ve had to consciously take note of how much frosting I add to my cakes.
+In fact, years ago when I started my very first customer complaint about a cake was that had less frosting.
+Since then, I've had to consciously take note of how much frosting I add to my cakes.
 I remember I used to measure 1 cup frosting in between every 6-inch layer cake.

 Make your own Naked Wedding Cake

 We are not all incredible bakers or cake decorators so baking and decorating a cake from scratch can be very intimidating.
 A naked cake if done tastefully can be better than any fancy decorated cake.
 So, if you want to make your own wedding cake try a trendy naked cake.
-Choose elements that compliment the season or you as a couple.
+Choose elements that complement the season or you as a couple.

 I always say - cake decorating is not difficult but it is time-consuming and it does call for some basic cake decorating knowledge.